 We hope that the National MND Lived Experience Network contributes to:

-• ensuring projects, programs and research better meets the needs and priorities of people impacted by MND.
+• projects, programs and research better meeting the needs and priorities of people impacted by MND

-• stronger relationships between people with lived experience and professionals working in the MND community, so we can work together to inform and create positive change.
+• stronger relationships between people with lived experience and professionals working in the MND community, so all are working together to inform and create positive change.

 • a confirmed diagnosis of MND